flitnetics/jaeger-objectstorage/README.md

 Amazon DynamoDB and Google BigTable for indexes **may** work with some changes to configuration file.
 Reports on testing on these storage backends is appreciated.

+With this plugin, you won't need to run and maintain Tempo, at all!
 ## Preresquities
 None.
 No longer needs my custom jaeger code.
 Just use the official ones.